 I help mid-size companies transform their operations through AI

-CEO and CTO who has done this - not a theorist.
+CEO and CTO that has done this and learned the hard way

 About Amit